Meet Bev Doran – Meet the Head

 Alternatively you can see what happened during Autumn Term 2018.

-We have a new addition to the school; ‘Pip the penguin’.
-Pip has been joining a different class each week so that you can take a look into the life of Overley Hall School, click the link below to follow his adventures:
+‘Pip the penguin’ continues to keep joining the different classes so that you can take a look into the life of Overley Hall School.
+Click the links below to follow his adventures:

 To ensure that every young person in our care achieves their full potential and as an adult with skills to live a good, happy and meaningful quality of life we aim, over time, to support our young people to develop the skills to: